RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_1_Notes.md

 Security cannot be an afterthought during development.
 There must be Quality Assurance (QA) and penetration tester professionals to ensure the software has met security standards.

+# Threats, Risks, and Vulnerabilities

+Threat: any circumstance or event that can negatively impact assets.
+Risk: anything that can impact the confidentiality, integrity, or availability of an asset.
+Likelyhood of threat occuring.
+Vulnerability: a weakness that can be exploited by a threat.

+Low vs Medium vs High Risk Asset classification is common.
+Low: info that wouldn't harm the reputation or ongoing operations.
+It also wouldn't cause financial damage if compromimsed.
+Medium: info not available to public, could cause harm to reputation, ongoing operations, or financial damage.
+High: info protected by regulations/laws, would cause severe negative impact on finances, ongoing operations or reputation.